mberthouzoz-HEIGVD/Teaching-HEIGVD-RES-2015-Labo-05/README.md

 1. start heartbeat.js with pm2
 2. Launch apache in the console

+#### heartbeat.js
+Send a signal to the loadbalancer according to a given interval on the multicast address.

 ##
 ## Result and validation
 Here is a screenshot showing the LoadBalancer managment UI.
 A bunch of backend and frontend have been launched to show the IP's of the different containers.
 In the ressources tab one can see the cookie that give the ROUTEID to folow.
 This cookie is given by Apache, it's the "sticky session".